The Many Roles of a Clinical Nurse Leader

-The Clinical Nurse Leader (CNL) is an emerging role developed by the American Association of Colleges of Nursing (AACN) in collaboration with leaders in the nursing practice environment.
-A CNL makes it his or her mission to identify how to improve the quality of patient care and prepares other nurses with the skills needed to thrive in the current and future healthcare system.
+The Clinical nurse leader (CNL) is a master’s educated nurse ready to practice within any healthcare setting.
+The CNL role was developed by the American Association of Colleges of Nursing (AACN) in collaboration with leaders in the nursing practice environment.
+A CNL makes it their mission to identify how to improve the quality of patient care and prepare other nurses with the skills needed to thrive in the current and future healthcare system.

-Quality care begins at the bedside and while nursing leadership is known to go beyond to the managerial or administrative level, the Clinical Nurse Leader plays an integral leadership role at the bedside, holding patient care at its core.
-This position is not one of administration but of action, consistently evaluating patient outcomes, assessing cohort risk, and making leadership decisions to change care plans when necessary.
-CNL’s have many responsibilities.
+Quality care begins at the bedside, and while nursing leadership is known to go beyond to the managerial or administrative level, the CNL plays an integral leadership role with patient care at its core.
+This position is not one of administration but of action, consistently evaluating patient outcomes, assessing cohort risk and making leadership decisions to change care plans when necessary.
+Because of this, CNLs have many responsibilities.

 Taking on Leadership

-Learning to become an effective leader is a significant skill to be developed throughout nursing education.
+Learning to become an effective clinical lead nurse is a significant skill to be developed throughout nursing education.
 Unlike a staff nurse, the CNL has a hand in many things.
 Responsibilities involve drafting healthcare plans for patients, leading processes and teams, utilizing data to design and implement evidence-based practice, and anticipating problems with colleagues or patient care.
-Clinical Nurse Leaders work toward bettering the care of the patient population, making recommendations as necessary based off of data they’ve collected and analyzed.
+Clinical nurse leaders work toward bettering the care of the patient population, making recommendations as necessary based on data they’ve collected and analyzed.

 They can also be agents of change for a healthcare facility or organization.
-Many facilities need a transformative leader to change nurses’ thought processes.
+Many facilities need a transformative clinical lead nurse to change nurses’ thought processes.
 The CNL is a master at many styles of leadership to effectively get their employees to perform at a level of excellence.

-Affiliative – putting the team members first and ensure their needs are met on a project.
+- Affiliative – putting the team members first and ensuring their needs are met on a project.

-To ensure quality of care is at its optimum state, the nursing culture in the organization has to have leaders that promote autonomy, integrity and ongoing performance and care improvement.
-Helpful key behaviors include that leaders do the following:
+To ensure the quality of care is at its optimum state, the nursing culture in an organization has to have leaders that promote autonomy, integrity and ongoing performance and care improvement.
+This must be true no matter which leadership style they employ.
+Helpful key behaviors of clinical lead nurses include:

 - Encourage followers to be actively involved in the quality control process